hyperledger/fabric/docs/wrappers/configtxgen_postscript.md

 configtxgen -printOrg Org1
 ```

-### Output anchor peer tx
+### Output anchor peer tx (deprecated)

-Output a configuration update transaction to `anchor_peer_tx.pb` which sets the
+Output a channel configuration update transaction `anchor_peer_tx.pb`  based on
-anchor peers for organization Org1 as defined in profile
+the anchor peers defined for Org1 and channel profile SampleSingleMSPChannelV1_1
-SampleSingleMSPChannelV1_1 based on `configtx.yaml`.
+in `configtx.yaml`.
+Transaction will set anchor peers for Org1 if no anchor peers
+have been set on the channel.
 ```
 configtxgen -outputAnchorPeersUpdate anchor_peer_tx.pb -profile SampleSingleMSPChannelV1_1 -asOrg Org1
 ```

+The `-outputAnchorPeersUpdate` output flag has been deprecated.
+To set anchor
+peers on the channel, use [configtxlator](configtxlator.html) to update the
+channel configuration.

 ## Configuration